-Contractor staffing is an arrangement wherein a 3rd party provides staffing solutions to a client company for a specific period of time (3, 6, 12 months or longer), at a specified hourly rate.
+Contractor staffing is an arrangement wherein a 3rd party provides staffing solutions to a client company for a specific period of time (3, 6, 12 months or longer), at a specified hourly “bill rate”.
 And while contractor staffing is for a set period of time, the contract can be renewed.

 What to Consider?

 Your need for contractor staffing will largely depend on the nature of your project requirements.
-Software companies for example, consider where they can find seasoned and skilled engineers that are experienced in the software code used.
-Defense level security firms might be on the lookout for ex-military personnel to fill in some of their open positions, and contractor staffing can fill in such voids as they generally have access to a wide database of contract employees that fits these specifications.
+Software companies for example, want to find seasoned and skilled developers that are experienced in the software code & frameworks they use.
+Defense contractors may be seeking employees with security clearances, and US citizenship.
+Contractor staffing can fill in such voids as they generally have access to a wide database of contract employees that fits these specifications.

 You might also want to consider other factors such as:

 Scope of the work, length of assignment, subject matter expertise requirements, etc.

 Opportunity costs of hiring an employee vs. contractor